 Posted on October 5th, 2020

-Most of us automatically associate the word “home” with a safe, healthy place to be.
-For allergy sufferers, however, the home environment can be a minefield of symptom triggers.
+Most of us automatically associate “home” with a safe, healthy place to be.
+However, the home environment can be a minefield of symptom triggers for allergy sufferers.
 Some of the most common allergens, like dust mites and mold, frequently exist in higher concentrations indoors than outdoors.
-For the 50 million Americans who live with either a mold or dust mite allergy, this can lead to year-long sniffling, sneezing, and itching.
-In particularly sensitive individuals, these allergens can also cause repeated asthma attacks, sinus infections, and respiratory infections.
+For the 50 million Americans with mold or dust mite allergy, this can lead to year-long sniffling, sneezing, and itching.
+In susceptible individuals, these allergens can also cause repeated asthma attacks, sinus infections, and respiratory infections.

-Before you reach for medication to manage your chronic allergies, it’s important to realize that you aren’t powerless to control allergens in your home.
+Before you reach for medication to manage your chronic allergies, it’s essential to realize that you aren’t powerless to control allergens in your home.
 Thorough, regular cleaning can significantly reduce the density of allergens in indoor air, providing symptom relief for many allergy and asthma sufferers.
-Check out the tips below to learn the best ways to keep your home an allergy-free zone or if you’d prefer a team of house cleaning professionals to do it for you get in touch today.
+Check out this blog for expert cleaning tips for allergy sufferers, according to the best maid services in Indianapolis.

 6 Ways to Conquer Allergies by Cleaning